jgscott/STA380/exercises/README.md

 You should assume that your portfolios are rebalanced each day at zero transaction cost.
 For example, if you're allocating your wealth evenly among 5 ETFs, you always redistribute your wealth at the end of each day so that the equal five-way split is retained, regardless of that day's appreciation/depreciation.

 Notes:
 - Make sure the portfolios are different from each other!
-(Maybe one seems safe, another aggressive, another very diverse, etc...)
+(Maybe one seems safe, another aggressive, or something like that.)
 You're not being graded on what specific portfolios you choose... just provide some context for your choices.
 - If you're unfamiliar with value at risk (VaR), you can refer to any basic explanation of the idea, e.g. [here](https://en.wikipedia.org/wiki/Value_at_risk), [here](http://www.investopedia.com/articles/04/092904.asp), or [here](http://people.stern.nyu.edu/adamodar/pdfiles/papers/VAR.pdf).

+## Clustering and PCA

+The data in [wine.csv](../data/wine.csv) contains information on 11 chemical properties of 6500 different bottles of _vinho verde_ wine from northern Portugal.
+In addition, two other variables about each wine are recorded:
+- whether the wine is red or white
+- the quality of the wine, as judged on a 1-10 scale by a panel of certified wine snobs.

+Run both PCA and a clustering algorithm of your choice on the 11 chemical properties (or suitable transformations thereof) and summarize your results.
+Which dimensionality reduction technique makes more sense to you for this data?
+Convince yourself (and me) that your chosen method is easily capable of distinguishing the reds from the whites, using only the "unsupervised" information contained in the data on chemical properties.
+Does your unsupervised technique also seem capable of distinguishing the higher from the lower quality wines?

+To clarify: I'm not asking you to run an supervised learning algorithms.
+Rather, I'm asking you to see whether the differences in the labels (red/white and quality score) emerge naturally from applying an unsupervised technique to the chemical properties.
+This should be straightforward to assess using plots.